 I have a trick that gives this low carb soup such a good flavor.
 I used lite soy sauce instead of salt.
 It gives such an amazing umami flavor that I just cannot get enough of in this soup!
 The chicken stock I used was already salty enough, so I really didn’t need much added salt.
 If yours is low sodium chicken stock, then you will want to use salt and soy sauce, to your taste.

 - 1 medium spaghetti squash yield 3 cups or noodles

-- 4 tbsp Avocado oil (or favorite cooking oil) divided
+- 4 tbsp avocado oil (Click here for my favorite brand on Amazon) divided

 - 1 cup celery diced